m081429/Challenge_08_06_2018/README.md

 5. Allele frequency of variant from Broad Institute ExAC Project API (API documentation is available here: http://exac.hms.harvard.edu/)
 6. Additional optional information from ExAC that you feel might be relevant.

-For this project please upload all relevant code (written in whatever language you like) along with the annotated VCF file to a Github account and provide the link to the below email address.
+TASK: Writing a script to annotate a vcf file
-Please note that work will be assessed based on quality of code and documentation more-so than the annotation.
+INPUT: VCF FILE
-Please direct any queries to Stephen Bush (stephen.bush@.com).
+OUTPUT: VCF FILE with new annotations

-a)Python packages Required to run the script
+a)Python packages Required to run this script
 	1)os
 	2)argparse
 	3)sys